A journey of discovery around Scotland's Rosslyn Chapel, as featured in the Da Vinci Code. (R)

 BBC Two except Scotland

-Documentary telling the story of the performers who kept up the troops' morale during WW2.
+Documentary about the performers who kept up the troops' morale during WWII.
 (R)

 Wednesday 23 April 2014